Nicholasglim/r_projects/Report.md

 Evaluation: A higher RMSE in the test set compared to the training set suggests potential overfitting, as the model performs better on the training data than on unseen data.
 However, if the difference is small, it may still indicate reasonable generalization ability.

-# Subset Selection: Identifying the Best Method for Prediction based on Statistical Significance (p-value)
+# Subset Selection: Identifying the Best Method for Prediction, based on Statistical Significance (p-value)
 ## Forward Selection Method
 ```
 # Forward Selection on trainset